sailpoint-oss/sailpoint-cli/cmd/connector/README.md

 sail conn tags update -c [connectorID | connectorAlias] -n [tagName] -v [version]
 ```

-You can test the connector in IdentityNow by selecting the instance of your connector with the `development` tag, which will use whatever version you point to with the update command.
+You can test the connector in Identity Security Cloud by selecting the instance of your connector with the `development` tag, which will use whatever version you point to with the update command.

 To see all of the tags of the connector and what version they point to, run the following command.